marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Maryland Criminal Court Records Public?

-Residents of Maryland can access most criminal court records except where prevented by law or court order.
+Residents of Maryland can access most criminal court records except where prevented by state laws or court order.
 Depending on the case, some criminal records may be shielded or expunged.
 However, this is not easy.
-Shielding a criminal court record means the related case files will no longer be accessible to the public or display in a case search.
+Shielding a criminal court record means the related case files will no longer be accessible to the public or displayed in a case search.
 But some individuals, law enforcement agencies, and other permitted agencies would be able to access it.

 Can I Access Sealed Criminal Court Records?